verbose-void/chrome-controller/README.md

 # Chrome Controller
 ##### An open source project that will allow you to control Google Chrome from your bed, couch, floor: really anywhere that isn't your desk using your Xbox / PlayStation ( and many other ) controllers!

+# Developers wanted!
+Email mccreary@dyllan.ai for more info.
+For contribution information, click [here](#developers).

 ### Check out the [KickStarter](https://www.kickstarter.com/projects/1247505515/chrome-controller-xbox-ps4-controller-support-for)!

 ![](https://lh3.googleusercontent.com/6Bg3wIPEiUO8Yi-j0EHxwHqQtgpLlptSw2JHr1zO3xMh5TDFCYVdQTU1V91VTj1ahGamdWKelQ=w640-h400-e365)